 1) Unique and Innovative Program

-The University of New Haven has one of the very few undergraduate system engineering programs in the United States.
+The University of New Haven has one of the very few undergraduate Industrial and Systems Engineering programs in the United States.
 This program has been designed and developed with input from top companies from the aerospace, defense, and manufacturing industries.
-The B.S. degree in System Engineering is accredited by the Institute of Industrial Engineers and by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET).
-System engineering students are educated and trained to guide development initiatives and make difficult trade-off decisions during the complex system design and development process.
+The B.S. degree in Industrial and Systems Engineering is accredited by the Institute of Industrial Engineers and by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET).
+Industrial and Systems Engineering students are educated and trained to guide development initiatives and make difficult trade-off decisions during the complex system design and development process.
 Students are able to build and manage complex decision models that represent the development of integrated multidisciplinary engineering systems to optimize the design of the system for its entire lifecycle.
-Faculty in the System Engineering program are experts at designing systems for lifecycle considerations, including manufacturing, assembly, supply chain, logistics, transportation, reliability, maintainability and environmental considerations.
+Faculty in the Industrial and Systems Engineering program are experts at designing systems for lifecycle considerations, including manufacturing, assembly, supply chain, logistics, transportation, reliability, maintainability and environmental considerations.

-2) Great System Engineering Professions and Job Outlook
+2) Great Industrial and Systems Engineering Professions and Job Outlook

 CNN Money Magazine reported in 2009 that Systems Engineering is "the Number #1 Job in America."
 CNN Money reported the 10-year job growth at an astounding 45% and that online job listings grew 22% from April 2009 to August 2009.
 Most system engineering companies agree that the demand for well-trained system engineers outpaces the current labor pool which makes the career one of the most promising of this decade.
 System engineers are in demand in the defense, aerospace, transportation, pharmaceutical, medical device, and software industries, and many other industries that develop complex engineered products.
 Even at the early stages of their careers, there is a significant current demand for system engineers at government agencies and laboratories, including the United States Defense Contract Management Agency.